 - There should be no tampering with the video.
 The video must include the game sound as well.
-The video must be shared with us within 48 hours.
-The video must have a minimum quality of 360p with an adequate bitrate and a minimum frame rate of 30 fps.
+If the players cannot do so they must provide updates on the video uploading process.
+The video must have a minimum quality of 480p with an adequate bitrate and a minimum frame rate of 30 fps.

 - In case a player is unable to provide the video for a tournament match for any reasons such as recording software crashing, the MOBILE E-SPORTS® Team will investigate the match and the player.
 If the player and the team is clear of suspicions regarding cheating, then they may be allowed to advance to the next round depending on the circumstances surrounding that match.
 In other cases, the team of the player that failed to send us the recording may be disqualified.

 - If the recording of a player does not show clearly that the player is not cheating, then we may disqualify that player’s team after consulting the developers of the game.

 - Only 1 player will be required to upload their recording, chosen by the opposing team, within 15 minutes of staff asking.
 Additional recordings may be requested by MOBILE E-SPORTS, therefore players must keep their original recordings until deletion is approved by chief moderators or above.
 During and after the Quarter Finals, all players will be required to upload their recordings upon the conclusion of matches.